r-lidar-lab/lasRui/README.md

 ## Features

-- :heavy_check_mark: Drag, drop, and connect `lasR` stages.
+- :white_check_mark: Drag, drop, and connect `lasR` stages.
 Currently, only a restricted number of stages are available to prevent users from building overly complex pipelines.
 As the software becomes more stable, we will add more stages until all `lasR` features are mapped into `lasRui`.
-- :heavy_check_mark: Run the pipeline with a single click.
+- :white_check_mark: Run the pipeline with a single click.
-- :heavy_check_mark: Auto-completion of some inputs.
+- :white_check_mark: Auto-completion of some inputs.
-- :heavy_check_mark: Progress bar.
+- :white_check_mark: Progress bar.
-- :heavy_check_mark: Save your pipeline in a `json` file to reload it later.
+- :white_check_mark: Save your pipeline in a `json` file to reload it later.
-- :negative_squared_cross_mark: Error handling is minimal.
+- :x: Error handling is minimal.
 It is possible to connect stages incorrectly and populate inputs poorly.
-- :negative_squared_cross_mark: Aborting the computation is not yet possible.
+- :x: Aborting the computation is not yet possible.
 There is a stop button, but it is not yet connected to any action.
-- :negative_squared_cross_mark: Software ergonomics have room for improvement.
+- :x: Software ergonomics have room for improvement.

 ## Example